about us

 HISTORY

-In 2005, U of T graduate student named Car Martin set out to promote a cycling culture on campus.
-Car knew that maintaining bicycles was a barrier to cycling, and created Bikechain as a place where mechanics and volunteers could teach people how to repair their own bikes.
+In 2005, a U of T undergraduate named Car Martin set out to promote a cycling culture on campus.
+Car knew that maintaining bicycles was a barrier to cycling, and inspired by similar DIY bike co-ops, created Bikechain as a space for mechanics and volunteers share tools and knowledge.

-Bikechain’s Do-It-Yourself model was incredibly popular, and due to high demand from the wider community, we later expanded to include both students and the general public.
+Due to high demand from the wider community, Bikechain soon expanded to serve both students and the general public.

 Charles Chiu